 Who Makes our Beet & Cane Sugars?

-In 2018–19, the United States produced about 8 million tons of sugar annually, ranking in sixth in global production surpassed by Brazil, India, European Union, Thailand and China.
+In 2018–19, the U.S. produced about 8 million tons of sugar annually, ranking in sixth in global production surpassed by Brazil, India, European Union, Thailand, and China.
 It also imports almost 3 million tons.
 American sugar producers and processors receive a variety of government supports.
 An overview of the sugar industry in the United States is as follows:

 BRANDS OF CANE SUGAR